nitinthewiz/TheLinkBlog/_posts/2009/12/2009-12-09-the-daily-shoot.md

 When you're practicing, it's often inspiring to see what other people are doing if only so you don't feel alone.
 So this weekend we launched a revision to the companion web site to help out with that.
-No account necessaryit's all driven from Twitter replies!
+No account necessary—it's all driven from Twitter replies!
 You can catch up on all the assignments and view all the photos submitted for a particular assignment.
 You can also check out all the photographers who have participated.
 If you'd rather get your daily assignments via RSS, there's an RSS feed for that.
 And if you have suggestions for future assignments, please let us know!
 (Thanks to Patrick Lenz and Urban Hafner for some of the code that powers the new site!)